Sig Sigurdson

 Sigurd Frederick Sigurdson (November 27, 1918 – December 2, 2006) was an American football player who played at the end and defensive end positions.

-A native of Seattle, both of his parents were born in Reykjavik, Iceland.
-He played college football for Pacific Lutheran University.
+A native of Seattle, both of his parents were born in Reykjavík, Iceland.
+He graduated from Ballard High School in Seattle.

+Sigurdson played college football and basketball for Pacific Lutheran University.

 Sigurdson played for the Takoma Indians of the Pacific Coast Conference in 1946.
 In July 1947, he signed a contract with the Baltimore Colts of the All-America Football Conference (AAFC).
 He played for the Colts during the 1947 season.
 He appeared in a total of eight AAFC games.

 Sigurdson died in Seattle in 2006.